plugdata-team/plugdata/Resources/pddp/vanilla/percent.md

     description: the result of the operation.
 draft: false
 ---
-div and mod do integer division, where div outputs the integer quotient and mod outputs the remainder (modulus).
-In addition the "%" operator (provided for back compatibility) is like "mod" but acts differently for negative inputs (and might act variously depending on CPU design).
+div and mod do integer division, where div outputs the integer quotient and mod outputs the remainder (modulus